simenlokken/strava_dashboard/README.md

-# Health dashboard
+# Strava dashboard

 ## Information

-This repo contains code for creating a health dashboard with data from the Strava v3 API as the main data source.
+This repo contains code for creating a dashboard with data from the Strava v3 API as the main data source.

 For making the API request to Strava, code in Python and C# is available.